-The 38-foot tower possesses a beautiful winding staircase that ascends to the lantern.
+The tower possesses a beautiful winding staircase that ascends to the lantern.
 The treads of the staircase are triangular, with the outermost side of each step imbedded in the tower’s masonry and the innermost edge fitted to a central column.
 Accompanying the central column is a square wooden tube, which held the counterweights formerly used to rotate the lens.

 Shoreline erosion has been a persistent problem at the station, and has threatened the lighthouse as much as any other structure.
 In 1892, a seawall was built to hold the ground in place.
 It was “composed of 4 inch sheet piling, 12 feet long, forced into the ground and backed by 6 inch waling pieces, bolted to heavy piles, 25 feet long, driven 12 feet apart on a line 340 feet long.”
 A reinforced concrete seawall replaced the wooden version in 1913, and this was rebuilt in 1993.
 These efforts have succeeded in keeping the shoreline just a few feet removed from the tower’s foundation.

 On March 15, 1917, seventy-two-year-old Keeper Richard S. Daniels, an uncle of Secretary of the Navy Josephus Daniels, dropped dead of “heart disease” at Cove Point Lighthouse while talking to Captain T.J.
 Miles of the lighthouse tender Maple.
 Just nineteen months earlier Keeper Daniels went to Washington D.C. to visit his nephew, who said to him, “Come right in Uncle Dick.
 Come right in and get that coat off so we can enjoy a cigar together on the back porch.”

 A powerful hurricane struck the Chesapeake Bay area in August 1933.
 Esther Metivier, daughter of assistant keeper Herman Metivier who was serving at Cove Point at the time, later provided an account of the event: